KonstantinaStrantzali/QuizNight-Game/README.md

 - [Ipad Home Page](documentation/wireframes/mainPage-ipad-mockup.png)

 ### Quiz Game Page
-Quiz Game Page remained relatively the same, apart of the answers button layout on mobile and ipad viewports which changed to full width on the screen's size.
+Quiz Game Page remained relatively the same, apart of the answers button layout on mobile and ipad viewports which changed to full width on the screen size.
+A new modal feature added when the timer run out, which allows the user to return back home or play again.
 - [Desktop Quiz Page](documentation/wireframes/gamePage-deskotop-mockup.png)
 - [Mobile Quiz Page](documentation/wireframes/gamePage-mobile-mockup.png)
 - [Ipad Quiz Page](documentation/wireframes/gamePage-ipad-mockup.png)